Investing in emerging low-carbon energy technologies will allow us to gain a first-mover advantage when they eventually become commercially viable.

 It offers opportunities for us to diversify our fuel mix in areas like power generation and transport.
 If produced from renewable energy sources, it could also help to decarbonise power generation and other emissions-heavy sectors.

-Although the hydrogen industry is still developing and lacks a mature global supply chain, there is strong international interest from public and private sectors in accelerating its development across the entire value chain.
+Although the hydrogen industry is still developing and lacks an established global supply chain, there is strong international interest from public and private sectors in accelerating its development across the entire value chain.

-In Singapore, there has been strong interest following EMA and MPA's joint call for Expression of Interest to develop low- or zero-carbon ammonia power generation and bunkering solutions in Jurong Island.
-Both agencies have shortlisted six consortiums to participate in a Request for Proposal in the next steps before appointing an eventual developer.
+In Singapore, there has been strong interest following EMA and MPA's joint call for an Expression of Interest to develop low- or zero-carbon ammonia power generation and bunkering solutions in Jurong Island.
+Both agencies have selected two out of six shortlisted consortiums to provide a low- or zero-carbon ammonia solution.
+If successful, the Project will position Singapore as one of the first countries in the world to deploy a direct ammonia combustion power plant and support the development of ammonia bunkering for international shipping.

 Traditional geothermal technologies require hot permeable reservoirs located relatively close to the surface.